hhullen/proxmox_wrapper/src/autoinstall_source/README.md

 > The image need to be added as optical drive beside installation image and their order does not matter.

 # Customized original image
-All is needed to get the target is `autoinstall` parameter added to kernel command line when installer booted.
+Now, all is needed to get the target is `autoinstall` parameter added to kernel command line when installer booted.
+>> In case the desktop Ubuntu GUI up to 22.04 version is available, using `Custom Ubuntu ISO Creator - CUBIC` would be much easier.
+Also, if necessary to set any script to run once OS is installed, the same CUBIC can be used.
+To setup autoinstall and autoinit with CUBIC watch README in `src/autoinit` directory.

 First-thing-first download ubuntu image.
 Create work folders:
 ```